marcraminv/workshop-sqlmesh/README.md

 select * from sqlmesh._snapshots;
 ```

 On the following picture we can see that SQLMesh created 2 rows with different version number on `_intervals` table.
 That makes completely sense!
 We modified the `core.full` model introducing a breaking change, so a new variant was created.
-At the same time we can see the view living on the virtual layers. `core.full` on the prod environment, and `core__dev` on the dev environment.
-Checking the `CREATE STATEMENT` on duckdb we see:

 ![](./img/step_dev_environment.png)